As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 Similar to what we did in Chapter 11 to create

-.
+node data, create some items in your data bag by creating a .jsonfile for each item.
+In this case, we want to create data bags for a user named alice and a user named bob.
 Create the files alice.json and bob.json as shown in Example 13-1 and Example 13-2.
 The data bag item contains key-value pairs with data relevant to a Unix user.
 String values are quoted; integer values are not.
 We’ll feed this data into some Chef recipe code next, so we can show you how to make a data-driven cookbook.

 To create a data bag named